The Community of the Cross of Nails

 We are a worldwide network of over 240 churches, charities, peace-building centres, and educational and training organisations, including ICONS, International Cross of Nails Schools, all inspired by the Coventry story of destruction, rebuilding and renewal, and active in reconciliation in our own ways.

-Today, our greatest numbers of members are in Germany, the UK & Ireland and the USA, but we also have sizeable numbers in South Africa, Canada, the Netherlands and Central and Eastern Europe; overall, we have members in 45 countries across five continents.
-Different members may focus on political, racial, religious, social or economic reconciliation; they may address war and violent conflict, post conflict restoration or healing; their work can have broad and far-reaching, national or regional consequences, or it can make a significant difference to local communities and individual people’s lives.
-Members support one another, pray for one another and share with one another.
+Today, our greatest numbers of partners are in Germany, the UK & Ireland and the USA, but we also have sizeable numbers in South Africa, Canada, the Netherlands and Central and Eastern Europe; overall, we have partners in 45 countries across five continents.
+Different partners may focus on political, racial, religious, social or economic reconciliation; they may address war and violent conflict, post conflict restoration or healing; their work can have broad and far-reaching, national or regional consequences, or it can make a significant difference to local communities and individual people’s lives.
+Partners support one another, pray for one another and share with one another.

 Interested in joining us?
 Find out how here.

 Read our CCN Governance Document.

 Watch the Dean of Coventry Cathedral, the Very Revd John Witcombe tell the Coventry story and explain the ministry of reconciliation that we have all been tasked with, and which we in Coventry seek to promote and facilitate through our story and our buildings.
 Several other short films help tell the story on our resources page.